osg-htc/dHTC-Campus-Workshop-2021/index.md

 <h3>Open Office Hours: All Things dHTC!</h3>

 <p>Join us on February 9th from 1:00-4:00 CDT for Open Office Hours.
-Members of the PATh will be available to answer any questions relevant to distributed high throughput computing computing (dHTC) and services for campuses (including everything discussed in our <a href="https://indico.fnal.gov/event/45998/timetable/#20201022">October workshop</a>), with breakout rooms for:</p>
+Members of the PATh will be available to answer any questions relevant to distributed high throughput computing (dHTC) and services for campuses (including everything discussed in our <a href="https://indico.fnal.gov/event/45998/timetable/#20201022">October workshop</a>), with breakout rooms for:</p>
 <ul>
   <li>services for building local dHTC capacity, including the HTCondor Software Suite (HTCSS)</li>
   <li>how to execute work on dHTC/HTCSS systems, including the OSG</li>